 So, clearly these early weeks and months are pretty important - for both of you.

-But don't worry if this sounds a little scary because taking good care of your puppy is really very straightforward when you understand what he needs, why he needs it, and how to give it to him.
+Luckily, taking good care of your new puppy is really very straightforward when you understand what he needs, why he needs it, and how to give it to him.

-I've owned, raised and trained puppies for decades and I know the answers to those 'what, why and how' questions so I created this website to share them with you - and save you the decades-long learning curve!
+I've owned, raised and trained puppies for decades and I know the answers to those 'what, why and how' questions.

 This slideshow gives you a glimpse of the incredible physical changes a Labrador Retriever puppy goes through in the first year.